-The Professional Discussion is a structured interview between the apprentice and the Assessment Organisation's Assessor (the Assessor), focusing on the softer skills of the Standard (e.g verbal communication), exploring what has been produced in the Portfolio, how it has been produced and how well they are performing in their role.
+The Professional Discussion is a structured interview between the apprentice and the Assessment Organisation, including the softer skills of the Standard (e.g verbal communication, influencing), exploring what has been produced in the Portfolio, how it has been produced and how well they are performing in their role.
 This enables the assessment as a whole to cover the broad range of knowledge, skills and behaviours from the Detailed Standard.